 Once Operations Manager is installed, changing the hostname and IP address is a very laborious process involving file manipulation and the execution of scripts.
-Refer to the User Guide for Cisco Unified Operations Manager, which documents all the steps involved in changing the hostname and IP address of the Operations Manager server.
+Refer to the Cisco Prime Unified Operations Manager, which documents all the steps involved in changing the hostname and IP address of the Operations Manager server.